stchris/passage/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     help       Prints this message or the help of the given subcommand(s) info       Display status information
     init       Initialize the password store
+    keyring    Keyring related commands
     list       List all known entries
     new        Add a new entry
     show       Decrypt and show an entry
 ```